The act of gratitude plays an important role in psychological wellbeing and self-actualization (Maslow, 1981).

 Regular expression of gratitude leads to increased feelings of happiness (Dickens, 2017), as well as reports of higher life satisfaction, meaningfulness, and productivity (Emmons & Crumpler, 2000).

-In this post, we will explore the emotion ‘gratitude’ and ways of introducing the act of expressing gratitude into everyday life.
-Since gratitude refers to the emotion of feeling grateful, or a “felt sense of wonder, thankfulness, and appreciation for life” (Emmons & Shelton, 2002, p.
-360), it is a worthwhile topic to explore.
+In this post, we will explore gratitude and ways to introduce the act of expressing gratitude into everyday life.
+Gratitude refers to the emotion of feeling grateful, or a “felt sense of wonder, thankfulness, and appreciation for life” (Emmons & Shelton, 2002, p.
+360), and it is a worthwhile topic to explore.

-In life, the object of our gratitude can vary (Emmon & Shelton, 2002):
+In life, the object of our gratitude can vary (Emmons & Shelton, 2002):

-- It might be directed towards other people, like our friends or family;
+- It might be directed toward other people, like our friends or family.

-- We might feel gratitude towards living and nonliving objects (pets versus God);
+- We might feel gratitude toward living and nonliving objects.

 - We might be grateful for experiences, opportunities, and important and unimportant events.

-Knowing that gratitude has so many benefits, we ask how can we then go about fostering a habit of expressing gratitude?
-Well, that is the topic of this post: We’ll present you with several different tools, such as journal prompts, worksheets, and one-minute journal techniques to help you develop a habit of expressing gratitude.
+Knowing that gratitude has so many benefits, how can we foster a habit of expressing gratitude?
+We’ll present you with several different tools, such as journal prompts, worksheets, and one-minute journal techniques to help you do just that.

 You can download the free PDF here.